 This course will provide diverse opportunities for students to gain theoretical and functional knowledge of evaluation and assessment procedures, which are utilized in educational and psychological contexts.
 Students will also learn about selective testing models, basic competencies, assessment procedures, alternative appraisal techniques, testing special populations and communicating testing results.
 Critical ethnic and cultural issues in assessment, intake interviewing, and treatment planning will also be reviewed.
 [3 credit hours.
-Instructor: Adreana Tartt.
-Frequency: Even springs.
+Instructor: Dr. Henry Stringer.
+Frequency: Rare.
 Prerequisite: PC500 or PC555.]